CeCe Drake: Season 3

 Charlotte is seen in various A and Red Coat disguises in the third season before making her first official appearance as CeCe Drake in "Crazy".
 In the episode, Charlotte introduces herself as CeCe Drake, an old friend of Alison's and ex-girlfriend of Jason, to the main characters of the series - Aria Montgomery, Spencer Hastings, Hanna Marin and Emily Fields (who are collectively known as "the Liars.")

 During "The Kahn Game", CeCe reveals to Spencer and Aria that she was a student at UPenn and invites them to a frat party.
 Later, CeCe challenges Eric Kahn to a game of "Truth or Dare".
 During "Single Fright Female", CeCe begins planning a fashion show.
-She also recalls to Spencer how she and Alison once pulled a cruel prank on Emily's girlfriend, Paige Culvers.
+She also recalls to Spencer how she and Alison once pulled a cruel prank on Emily's girlfriend, Paige McCullers.

 Drake appears in "Out of the Frying Pan, Into the Inferno" where she answers the Liars' questions about her friendship with Alison and in "What Becomes of the Broken-Hearted" where she hires Aria as a photographer for her boutique.
 In this same episode, Jason relays a flashback to Emily of the night Alison disappeared.
 He recalls seeing 'Alison' near his house, but when he called her name, it was CeCe who turned her head around.

 During "Hot Water", Detective Darren Wilden temporarily arrests CeCe to question her after finding out she's been talking about Alison's pregnancy scare.
 This leads CeCe to leave Rosewood.